baeshh/react-firebase-instagram-clone/README.md

 ## Contact

 I am actively looking for a Junior Front End Developer position.
-Contact me if you think I can be a great addition for your organization or you just want to talk code.
+Contact me if you think I can be a great addition to your organization or you just want to talk code.

 <a href="mailto:liubovkapitulskaya@gmail.com?"><img src="https://img.shields.io/badge/gmail-%23DD0031.svg?&style=for-the-badge&logo=gmail&logoColor=white"/></a>